 I would like to be in a real relationship, one in which, in addition to the toe-curling sex--and plenty of it--there would be things like watching your nephew in his school play, or watching someone's friend's sister's attempt to break into the comedy business, shopping for your new patio furniture together, or providing a shoulder for you to lean on after you return from visiting your father in the hospital.
 I am the world's most awesome girlfriend: thoughtful, kind, generous, affectionate, funny, and always up for an adventure.
 Your boss will be charmed; your friends will tell you how lucky you are.
 I am not looking for someone who shares every one of my interests, and I don't expect to share all of yours.
 I'm looking for someone to complement me, not someone to complete me.
 I think we could have fun seeing where our Venn Diagrams overlap.

 I keep discovering more things I never thought I would like being fascinating and exciting.
 In the summer of 2013 I took a great solo trip to Central Europe for almost a month, after years of no international travel, and I've realized I need to include more of it.
 (Remind me to tell you the story of how I came to be in the back of a Prague police van, head-banging along to "You Give Love A Bad Name" with the Czech cops while unsecured guns slid back and forth across the floor of the car as we screeched around cobble-stoned corners.)
-Last year I hiked around the Isle of Skye, then wandered around Kotor and walked Dubrovnik's city walls with my older daughter.
+In the summer of 2015, I hiked around the Isle of Skye, then wandered around Kotor and walked Dubrovnik's city walls with my older daughter.
 So the next goal is Spain or Morocco, or Malaysia or Turkey, or ?
 Perhaps this time with a different kind of partner.
 This is a great time of life!

 Making a mean pesto, a great mojito, and a strong cup of coffee.

 My chocolate chip cookies are legendary.